RobersonLab/2021_ssc_rnaseq/README.md

 * Knit the R Markdown analysis files in order.

 **Critically important note** All command-line analyses should be run from the top-level of the repository, i.e. "make -f makefiles/run_salmon.make" to ensure proper use of relative directories.
 R markdown files use the "here" package and can be knitted as is.

+## Recreating analysis - shortcut method
+The most important parts of this analysis are performed using R Markdown.
+If you want to perform the analyses (DESeq2, WGCNA, etc) without running the alignments and such, you can do the R Markdown portion of the analysis.
+The most critical files will be downloaded automatically from FigShare by running the first script.